Time: 1 hr

 - Using a stick blender, pulse and stir until the oil/lye mixture has emulsified.

-- Add the essential oils and neem oil.
+- Add the neem oil.

 - Keep stick blending until the soap mixture has thickened to a medium trace.